 03 of 05

 This is one of the most important documents that you'll receive from your mover.
-This will be given to you on moving day and it will outline your agreement of the move.
-The mover must have this document in order to move your things.
-You will be asked to sign the document stating that you agree to the terms: the list of fees for service and total cost, pick up and delivery date, insurance coverage and an agreement statement.
+The Bill of Lading will be given to you on moving day, and it will outline your agreement of the move.
+The mover must have this document to move your things.
+You will be asked to sign the document stating that you agree to the terms: the list of fees for service and total cost, pick up and delivery date, insurance coverage, and an agreement statement.

 04 of 05